Two Days in Toronto: An Itinerary on How to Make the Most of 48 Hours

 Toronto Hotels

 Are you ready to visit the 6 and down a shot with Drake?
-While 2 days in Toronto may not seem like a lot, whether you are visiting Toronto for 48 hours or a week, you’ll need some A+ accommodations.
+While 2 days in Toronto may not seem like a lot, whether you are visiting 48 hours Toronto or a week, you’ll need some A+ accommodations.
 Unwind and unplug after your day of whirlwind sightseeing when you reserve any of our premier Toronto Hotels.

 From stylish suites located in downtown Toronto to budget-friendly options by Vaughan, we offer lodgings for every type of traveler.
 Work up a sweat in the fitness center or enjoy cable programming and complimentary toiletries just moments from Canada’s Wonderland.

-Wherever you rest your head, make your Hog City booking stress free knowing you are guaranteed our lowest rates online.
+Wherever you rest your head, make your Hog City booking stress-free knowing you are guaranteed our lowest rates online.

-Distant view of Toronto skyline at sunriseHow to Get Around Toronto in Two Days
+How to Get Around Toronto in Two Days

 Wondering how you’ll conquer every stop of your Toronto itinerary?
 Thankfully you won’t need to worry about scurrying around the Big Smoke.
 The greater Toronto area is home to over six million people and features an impressive public transportation system to match.